gilgardosh/israeli-vat-scraper/README.md

 # israeli-vat-scraper

 # Development:
+- create JSON schema
+- pack so can be activated (and receive data) from external source
-- fetch reports in paralel pages
+- fetch reports in paralel pages (maybe paralel browsers?)
+- add configurations (fetch expansion? limit years?)
 - add scalars to data attributes
-- add configurations (fetch expansion? limit years?)
-- pack so canb be activated (and receive data) from external source